 Another popular option that many Grinnellians choose is service work — this includes the Peace Corps, Teach For America, Grinnell Corps and many other service opportunities, so take a look at our section on post-graduate service work for ideas and alumni stories on their experiences.

-Visit the Center for Careers, Life, and Service for more detailed information, but here are a couple useful tools and guides (compiled from the CLS website and Grinnell sociology professors) to get you started:
+Visit the Center for Careers, Life, and Service for more detailed information, but here are a couple of useful tools and guides (compiled from the CLS website and Grinnell sociology professors) to get you started:

 - Career Development Guide: Resume samples, interview strategies, networking advice, and career planning worksheets.